 Getting close to the village, we realized that the 4 x 4 truck could not cross the rice paddies of the farm, so we had to leave the truck and carry our things to the house, and it was already dark outside.
 This time it really was “the end of the road!”

-Arriving at the rural village in Nepal
+Arriving at My Homestay in Nepal

 Perched upon the side of a mountain, the houses in the village are very simple and only have the essentials needed by families.
 Most of the families were farmers and lived off the land and animals that they owned.